We test for Genetically Modified Organisms (GMOs)

 In 2006, when Albert Straus started testing certified organic feeds for the cows, he found that there was contamination from GMOs in some purchased feeds.
 GMOs are not allowed under organic regulations and the contamination he found made it urgently necessary to develop and implement a non-GMO testing system on the farm.

 We wanted to make absolutely sure that all Straus Family Creamery milk and dairy products remained 100% pure and organic.
-When the Non-GMO Project emerged in 2010, we took it to the next level and became the first creamery to be verified in the US.
+When the Non-GMO Project emerged in 2010, we took it to the next level and became the first creamery in the U.S. to certify our products as Non-GMO Project Verified.

 We say no to GMOs